lcyjames/RCPsurv/README.md

 This data structure is as follows:
 >- `id` is the sample identifier
->- `cs` is the size within a specific cluster
->- `Lij` is the left endpoint of an observed interval, which takes the value NA for right-censored observations
->- `Rij` is the right endpoint of an observed interval, which takes the value NA for left-censored observations
->- `DL` is the left censoring indicator
+>- `Ti` is the exact failure time or censoring time
->- `DI` is the interval censoring indicator
+>- `cen` is the right-censoring indicator
->- `X` is a covariate in the proportional hazards model, which can have multiple columns
+>- `X` is the non-change-point covariate, which can have multiple columns
->- `Z` is a covariate in the binomial model without an intercept, which can have multiple columns
+>- `Z` is the univariate change-point variable

 <ins>**JointCSsurvEST**</ins>